We've provided a checklist to review throughout the process—from selecting a program to returning back to the U.S. and DePaul.

 - Academics: You will find out how courses apply to your degree progress after you select a program and submit a list of courses with a syllabus in English for each.

 - Cost: You will pay tuition and fees directly to your study abroad program provider.
 You cannot use DePaul scholarships but you can use external aid or federal loans.
 DePaul bills an administrative fee of $400 for the first quarter and $200 for each subsequent quarter.
+This fee includes facilitation of the transfer credit process and mandatory CISI international health and accident insurance.
 Transfer students should check residency requirement rules.

 - Internships: DePaul does not grant transfer credit for internships completed abroad.
 If you would like to register for a DePaul online internship class for credit while you are abroad, contact the University Internship Program.